alevax/pyviper/test/unit_tests/README.md

 ### Running the test

-To execute the test after updating the permissions of the shell script, simply execute the shell script `pyther/test/unit_tests/pyther_funcs_test.sh` as follows.
+To execute the test after updating the permissions of the shell script, simply execute the shell script `pyviper/test/unit_tests/pyviper_funcs_test.sh` as follows.
 ```
-cd pyther/test/unit_tests/
+cd pyviper/test/unit_tests/
-bash pyther_funcs_test.sh
+bash pyviper_funcs_test.sh
 ```

 Three tests will be conducted using 3 separate sets of input files located in
 ```
-pyther/test/unit_tests/test_1
+pyviper/test/unit_tests/test_1
-pyther/test/unit_tests/test_2
+pyviper/test/unit_tests/test_2
-pyther/test/unit_tests/test_3
+pyviper/test/unit_tests/test_3
 ```

 Outputs containing results of the testing are stored in the subdirectories of these folders.
-The key outputs are the three `Pyther_VIPER_corr.txt` files with correlations between the results of Python's Pyther and the results of R's VIPER.
-If the functions in `Pyther/libs` are working correctly, these values should all be greater than 0.99 for all 3 tests.
+The key outputs are the three `pyviper_VIPER_corr.txt` files with correlations between the results of Python's pyviper and the results of R's VIPER.
+If the functions in `pyviper/libs` are working correctly, these values should all be greater than 0.99 for all 3 tests.

 ### Details on the tests

 #### Inputs

 We will be using *test_1* code as an example.
 The other 2 tests are contain similar files and executions.
-Within the executed commands below, all the paths are relative to the `unit_tests` folder, as that is where `pyther_funcs_test.sh` is located.
+Within the executed commands below, all the paths are relative to the `unit_tests` folder, as that is where `pyviper_funcs_test.sh` is located.

 Within `test_1_inputs`, there are 3 starting files.
 1. `LNCaPWT_gExpr_GES.rds` - A GES (10000 genes, 250 samples)